See Remote Attestation Procedures Architecture for definitions of roles and artifacts mentioned below.

 Fobnail provisioning diagram

 Fobnail architecture consists of two main functionalities - provisioning and attestation.
 We need to provision a Fobnail token and platform.
 The platform provisioning is split into remote provisioning and local provisioning.
 During the remote provisioning, the platform can connect to the platform owner.
 The platform owner verifies the platform state and provides the RIM and attestation policies to the Fobnail token.
-The platform receives an attestation identity certificate that specifies the platform.
-The certificate is based on platform metadata (CPU serial, MAC) and the AIK public part.

 Remote platform provisioning diagram